BeautyHealth (SKIN)

 12. Key Takeaways from BeautyHealth’s Q1 Results

 We were impressed by how significantly BeautyHealth blew past analysts’ gross margin expectations this quarter.
 We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
-On the other hand, its EBITDA guidance for next quarter missed significantly and its revenue guidance for next quarter fell short of Wall Street’s estimates.
-Overall, we think this was still a decent quarter with some key metrics above expectations.
-The stock traded up 2.4% to $1.26 immediately after reporting.
+On the other hand, its EBITDA guidance for next quarter missed and its revenue guidance for next quarter fell slightly short of Wall Street’s estimates.
+Zooming out, we think this quarter featured some important positives.
+The stock remained flat at $1.67 immediately following the results.

 13. Is Now The Time To Buy BeautyHealth?

 BeautyHealth falls short of our quality standards.
-For starters, its revenue growth was a little slower over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+To kick things off, its revenue growth was a little slower over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its EPS growth over the last three years has been fantastic, the downside is its brand caters to a niche market.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-BeautyHealth’s EV-to-EBITDA ratio based on the next 12 months is 13.7x.
-This multiple tells us a lot of good news is priced in - you can find better investment opportunities elsewhere.
+BeautyHealth’s EV-to-EBITDA ratio based on the next 12 months is 12.1x.
+This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.

-Wall Street analysts have a consensus one-year price target of $1.63 on the company (compared to the current share price of $1.80), implying they don’t see much short-term potential in BeautyHealth.
+Wall Street analysts have a consensus one-year price target of $1.76 on the company (compared to the current share price of $1.53).